 It depends on the surface.
-A study published last week in The New England Journal of Medicine found that the virus could survive for the longest — up to three days — on nonporous surfaces like plastic and steel.
+A study published in March in The New England Journal of Medicine found that the virus could survive for the longest — up to three days — on nonporous surfaces like plastic and steel.
 However, researchers also found that the virus’s ability to infect dropped sharply in this time.

 The study found that the virus couldn’t survive as long on cardboard, a more porous surface, where it disintegrated over the course of a day.

-But there’s still a lot that researchers don’t know.
-A study released Monday by the CDC found that the coronavirus survived for up to 17 days on some surfaces aboard the Diamond Princess cruise ship, which experienced a COVID-19 outbreak earlier this year.
-However, the CDC said that researchers couldn’t “determine whether transmission occurred from contaminated surfaces,” and that further research was needed.
+However, there’s still a lot that researchers don’t know.
+Another study released in March by the CDC found that the coronavirus survived for up to 17 days on some surfaces aboard the Diamond Princess cruise ship, which experienced a COVID-19 outbreak this year.
+However, it’s not clear whether the virus detected was still viable.
+The CDC said that researchers couldn’t “determine whether transmission occurred from contaminated surfaces,” and that further research was needed.